msys2/msys2.github.io/docs/wiki/Creating-Packages.md

 ### Install package

 If the package build successfully, it's good to check its contents first before installing to see if it contains what you intended.
-When installing (using `pacman -U pkgname-pkgver-arch.tar.xz`), pacman checks for any filesystem conflicts and then places the package contents into your MSYS2 root as it would do with any other package.
+When installing (using `pacman -U pkgname-pkgver-arch.tar.zst`), pacman checks for any filesystem conflicts and then places the package contents into your MSYS2 root as it would do with any other package.
 You can also remove the package using `pacman -R pkgname`.

 ### Test package